Neural Q-learning for solving PDEs: Numerical experiments

 \section{Numerical experiments}

-In this section, we present results from primary numerical tests with our algorithm.
+In this section, we present numerical results where we apply our algorithm to solve a family of partial differential equations.
 The approximator matches the solution of the differential equation closely in a relatively short period of training time in these test cases.